apple/swift-nio/Sources/NIOCore/Docs.docc/swift-concurrency.md

 #### NIOAsyncWriter

 The ``NIOAsyncWriter`` is used for bridging from an asynchronous producer to a synchronous consumer.
-It also has back-pressure support which allows the synchronous side to suspend calls to the ``NIOAsyncWriter/yield(contentsOf:)`` method.
+It also has back-pressure support which allows the consumer to stop the producer by suspending the ``NIOAsyncWriter/yield(contentsOf:)`` method.

-> Important: Everything below this is currently not public API but can be test it by using `@_spi(AsyncChannel) import`.
+> Important: Everything below this is currently not public API but can be tested it by using `@_spi(AsyncChannel) import`.
 The APIs might change until they become publicly available.

 #### NIOAsyncChannel